Arushixo/emotion-in-text-classifier/README.md

-# emotion-in-text-classifier
+# nlp-project
-NLP project with Streamlit and Python used to detect emotions in text
+NLP project with Streamlit and Python